 Children will love seeing the animals in the shows, so make sure you allow a full day to make the most of your visit.

 The island is also a beautiful place to watch the sunset over the bay.

 The facilities at Scitech Al Khobar are both educational and fun, offering an interactive way to learn about science.
-It is no doubt one of the best cultural highlights found here and is enjoyable for adults and children.
+It is undoubtedly one of the best cultural highlights and is enjoyable for adults and children.